nandiniigarg/playdate/README.md

 This project right now is written in Python but I want to learn and implement Django as a framework so that I can ultimately create a working web application that can be used in every dog's household. :)

+We have used the following libraries:

+   1. tkinter
+   2. Socket
+   3. Wikepedia
+   4. Random
+   5. Time
+   6. DateTime
+   7. Pillow

+These libraries were used to create the following components:

+  1. Login and Registeration (Shristi Agarwal)
+  2. Matching algorithm (Nandini Garg)
+  3. Wikepedia Search (Vinayak Kumar Gupta)
+  4. Email Sender (Vinayak K. Gupta, Aastha Sinha)
+  5. User Chat Boxes (Vinayak K. Gupta, Aastha Sinha)
+  6. Floof Plus (Virtual Pet Game) (Nandini Garg)

-I see potential in this project to expand and have various features like:
+We see potential in this project to expand and have various features like:

   1. Covid Checker -
   Checking the number of covid cases in your state so you can see if it is safe to travel.